RikDuijm/municipality/README.md

 To show how many problems there have been reported per street / how long it took to solve what type of problems.
 This might be desirable for the municipality to show off how fantastic a job they are doing, or maybe to make clear internally that they need more infrastructure / resources to do the job.
 In that case, the dashboard would not be available for the public.

 - **Photos of problems on website**
-For now, people can send in a file / photo with the form.
+I would like to add the possibility that people can send in a file / photo with the form.
 Obviously this could help the municipality to get a quick and clear impression on the (urgency of a) problem.
 It could also help a user to understand whether this is the problem he also wanted to report or not.
-I figured out how to receive an uploaded file in MongoDB, but not how to retrieve this on the website in a nice and consistent manner.
-So for now, I maintained the possibility for the user to send in a file, but it won’t show in the report.
+I figured out how to receive an uploaded file in MongoDB, but not how to retrieve this on the website in a nice and consistent manner (same size, for example).
+So for now, I decided to delete the possibility to upload a file from the Form.

 ## <a name="ux"></a>Technologies Used
 - **Languages**